vannguyengd/gooddata-ui/docs/10_vis__dashboard_view.md

 | ErrorComponent   | Component                        | A component to be rendered if the widget is in error state (see [ErrorComponent](15_props__error_component.md))            |
 | LoadingComponent | Component                        | A component to be rendered if the widget is in loading state (see [LoadingComponent](15_props__loading_component.md))      |

+Ensure that your custom widgets are responsive and have height & width set to 100%.

 For an example see TODO link to CustomDashboardView example.

 ### Predicates